 Emily Bult, associate

 Emily Bult is associate and project coordinator at actLAB.
 She received her Master of Architecture degree from Columbia University GSAPP.
-With a keen eye for detail, she has successfully realized well crafted residential, community and work environments for actLAB.
+Emily brings to actLAB extensive experience in projects such as galleries, co-working spaces and residences.
+With a keen eye for detail, she has successfully realized well crafted community and work environments and residences for actLAB.
+Emily oversees the residential and interior design projects at actLAB.

 Carmen Reyes, associate (Manila)